Deflation is defined as a decrease in the general price level.

 - Deflation means the value of money will increase.

-- Deflation is often associated with periods of negative or stagnant economic growth (Great Depression, Japanese economy in 1990s, early 2000s).
-In fact deflation is often used to express a declining economy
+- Deflation is often associated with periods of negative or stagnant economic growth (Great Depression, Japanese economy in the 1990s, early 2000s).
+In fact, deflation is often used to express a declining economy.

 Deflation is considered harmful to economy because

 - People delay spending; hoping prices will be lower next year; this causes further falls in aggregate demand and rate of economic growth.